pandalearnstocode/aritro/content/authors/admin/_index.md

 title: Aritra Biswas
 ---

-Hi!
-I'm Aritra Biswas, ML Engineer at AB InBev, and independent ML researcher.
-I love building products which makes analytics easier & accessible.
-I’m from Calcutta but I currently live in Bangalore.
-Outside of work, I love reading, traveling and blogging.
+Hello there!
+I'm Aritra Biswas, an ML Engineer at AB InBev and an independent ML researcher.
+I have a passion for developing products that make analytics more accessible and user-friendly.
+Originally from Calcutta, I currently reside in Bangalore.
+When I'm not immersed in my work, you can find me indulging in my hobbies of reading, traveling, and blogging.
+Join me on this exciting journey of exploring the world of technology and data through my blog!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/aritrabiswas_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.